serendipityislife/BasketballScoreboard/README.md

 # Basketball Scoreboard

-Added a nice font for the scoreboard.
+My First Scoreboard - testing my JS skills and added a nice font for the counters.

 Quick start: